 - Peel potatoes, dice or cut into desired sizes.
 Sometimes potatoes that are cut and uncooked take on a pinkish or brownish color.
 Potatoes that become discolored are safe to eat and do not need to be thrown out.
 The color usually disappears with cooking.

 - To preserve the color of cut potatoes, immediately place in cold water.
 A mixture of 1 tablespoon lemon juice or vinegar and 1 gallon of water can also be used.
-Limit water soaking to two hours to retain water-soluable vitamins.
+Limit water soaking to two hours to retain water-soluble vitamins.

 Green or Spouting Potatoes: